This story is part of the Wanderer series.

 However, his voice faltered as he spoke, realizing the answer as he watched his companion grip her hands together and start resonating her power.
 Gradually, both her and Lev’s silhouette began to glow bright teal.
 They became light on their feet, lifting off the stone allure.
 No longer holding his weight, Lev deftly eased his legs, letting his knees bend and his arms wing as the two of them took to the sky.

 Their glowing silhouettes quickly scaled the height of the cliff, similarly dozens of meters above the castle.
 Right at the ledge, Chiyoko slowed them to a halt, approaching right underneath.
 Hunching forward, bending her arms and legs, she moved them closer, letting her fingers touch the stone.
 After a pause, she surfaced her head above the ledge, peering around with alert eyes and parted lips, ready to duck down at the slightest sight of danger.
-Next to her, Lev managed to peek his wide eyes just over the ledge, blinking a few times.
-Given he was not in control of his levitation, it was the best he could do, extending his neck as far up as he could.
+Next to her, Lev managed to extend his neck to peek his wide eyes just over the ledge, blinking a few times.
+Given he was not in control of his levitation, it was the best he could do.